Folsom Dog Bite Lawyer

 - Ask the dog owner about insurance coverage.
 In the majority of dog bite injury claims, the homeowner's insurance policy or renter's insurance policy of the dog owner will be the vehicle in which you can file a claim for financial recovery of your harms and losses.

 - Take photographs of your injuries.
-Pictures can help establish the number of damages that the owner is liable for and provide helpful evidence during litigation.
+Pictures can help establish the number of damages the owner is liable for and provide helpful evidence during litigation.

 This video provides safety tips on preventing dog bite injuries by learning how to behave around dogs.Folsom Dog Bite Lawyers